Tri-C Announces Plans to Address Financial Impact of COVID-19

 The College projects a $25 million shortfall over the next year due to the pandemic.
 This includes decreases in state funding, enrollment and other revenues, as well as approximately $1 million in additional operational expenses resulting from the coronavirus crisis.

-In response, the College is taking steps to preserve its long-term financial stability while maintaining its low cost of attendance ― Tri-C has the lowest tuition in the state ― and providing student services that remove barriers and drive student success.
+In response, the College is taking steps to preserve its long-term financial stability while maintaining its low cost of attendance, as Tri-C has the lowest tuition in the state.
+The College also strives to continue providing student services that remove barriers and drive student success.

 “These are difficult times that call for difficult decisions,” Tri-C President Alex Johnson said.
 “We are operating in a vastly different environment than we were before the pandemic, and we must adjust to that new reality.”

-Cost-saving measures for fiscal year 2021, which begins July 1, include:
+Cost-saving measures for fiscal year 2021, which begins July 1, will include: